Question: What are major things coaches look at when they come watch you play or consider signing you?

-If you watch college softball on the internet or on a TV sports network, you'll get an idea of how incredibly athletic and strong players at a school like Arizona or Oregon are.
-So to be considered a prospect for that kind of college, you have to really be a top athlete.
+If you watch college softball on the Internet or on a TV sports network, you'll get an idea of how incredibly athletic and strong players at a school like Arizona or Florida State are.
+So, to be considered a prospect for that kind of college, you have to really be a top athlete.
 However, since 75% of colleges aren't Div.
 I, most players will be more likely to appeal to coaches at Div.
 II, III or NAIA teams.

 Your overall athleticism and your fundamental softball mechanics---e.g., your swing, your fielding skills, etc.---as well as your understanding and knowledge of the game will be important to most coaches.
 And depending upon what position you play, other aspects may come into play.
 Catchers need different strengths than pitchers.
 Infielders need different skills than outfielders.
 An outfielder would need to demonstrate speed, range, a strong arm, the ability to read the ball off the bat and so on, while a first baseman might be assessed based on her height, ability to stretch and to scoop the ball, etc.